-Trained as a trained Jungian analyst, I help individuals to give voice to their soul by integrating unconscious layers of the mind.
+Trained as a Jungian analyst or depth psychologist, I help individuals to give voice to their soul by integrating unconscious layers of the mind.
 I am inspired by the belief of Carl Jung that “until you make the unconscious conscious, it will direct your life and you will call it fate.”

-Besides Jungian and Freudian psychoanalysis, I use many other therapeutic approaches to heal trauma’s and complexes, to re-create identity and to find meaning in life.
+Besides Jungian & Freudian psychoanalysis, I use other therapeutic approaches to heal trauma and complexes, re-create identity and find meaning in life.

-Having lived in Asia, I have developed an integrated approach to the problems of the mind, combining depth psychological and traditions from both the West and the East, such as:
+Having lived in Asia, I have developed an integrated approach to the problems of the mind, combining Western and Eastern traditions, such as: